 WG3 develops standards on the communications protocol in-vehicle networks and evaluation methods.
 Some examples are CAN (ISO 11898, ISO 16845), LIN (ISO 17987), MOST (ISO 21806), FlexRay (ISO 17458), as well as CXPI (ISO 20794), which Japan has proposed, and vehicle Ethernet (ISO 21111).
+Regarding CAN, WG3 has started an update of ISO 11898 aimed at integration of the CAN XL standard that supports a larger payload and delivers a data rate up to 10Mbit/s.
 Since MOST (Media Oriented Systems Transport) conducts synchronous time division multiplexing transmission, it stipulates criteria for deployment in multimedia devices and compatibility tests in accordance with the OSI (Open Systems Interconnection) reference model.
 Parts 8 and 9 defined the physical layer using plastic optical fiber.
 CXPI is a standard that covers HMI (Human machine interface) systems, which multiplexes wiring between the electric control device and switches, sensors, motors, relays, and lamps, formulated in 2020.
-The vehicle Ethernet standard (ISO 21111) series shown in the following figure defines vehicle network criteria not covered in the basic Ethernet communications criteria (ISO/IEC/ IEEE 8802-3), such as the wake-up function.
-The criteria and test plan create document groups based on physical medium and transmission speeds used in adherence to ISO/IEC/IEEE 8802-3 amendments.
+The vehicle Ethernet standard (ISO 21111) series shown in the following figure defines vehicle network criteria not covered in the basic Ethernet communications criteria (ISO/IEC/IEEE 8802-3), such as the wake-up function.
+The criteria and test plan create document groups based on physical medium and transmission speeds used in adherence to ISO/ IEC/IEEE 8802-3 amendments.
 Parts 3-5 defines 1Gbit/s light, and Parts 6-8 stipulates the 100Mbit/s electric physical layer.
-Parts 1-5 were formulated in 2020.
-Parts 6-11 are currently in discussions with a target of formulation in 2021-2022.
+Parts 1-5 were published in 2020, Parts 6, 10 and 11 in 2021, and Part 8 in 2022.